-Aptitude Test Tip 14: Speak up if you are not happy
+Test Tip 10: Speak up if you are not happy

-Aptitude Test Tip 15: This is not the only test
+Test Tip 11: This is not the only test

 If you are not confident in your performance in a particular psychometric test, push it aside and move on.
-Remember that employers will be considering collectively your scores in psychometric tests in addition to interview performance.
+Remember that employers will be considering collectively your scores in psychometric tests in addition to interview performance and any other stages that have come before.
 Remember this and you should be able to tackle each test with a focused non panic-stricken mind.

-Aptitude Test Tip 16: Follow the instructions very carefully
+Test Tip 12: Follow the instructions very carefully

 For an online psychometric test you will have to read the instructions online.
 For a paper-and-pencil test the test administrator will read them out to you, whilst you follow the written instructions.